azishqureshi/DePivot/README.md

-# DePivot
+# Signiqo AI
-DePivot is a program that translates sign language into text and converts it to speech using a custom-trained model and TTS.
+Signiqo AI is a program that translates sign language into text and converts it to speech using a custom-trained model and TTS.

 Being written in `Python` using `OpenCV`, `TensorFlow`, and `Keras`.